|

 The biggest problem right now is the sudden stops propelling issue which in fact is

-mostly a psychological problem since the shuttle appear to be stable with or without
+since the shuttle appear to be stable with or without

 propelling it also appears to travel at the same speed in both propelling and static